About Renewable Energy Markets

-Set in New York, REM 2017 was the largest conference to date, with nearly 30 sessions covering every aspect of global renewable energy markets, including:
+Held in New York's Hilton Midtown, REM 2017 was the largest REM conference to date, with nearly 30 sessions covering every aspect of global renewable energy markets, including:

 - Organizations Using Renewable Energy: What renewable energy buyers and users need and how they get it.

 - Project Development: The role of renewable energy project development in the voluntary market: opportunities and strategies.